Human rights in Lithuania: Rights to private and family life

 In the case of L. v.
-Lithuania (in 2007), L. is a transsexual Lithuanian citizen who faces challenges in their daily life, due to the country failing to adopt a legal act outlining the conditions and procedures of gender reassignment.
+Lithuania (in 2007), L. is a transgender Lithuanian citizen who faces challenges in their daily life, due to the country failing to adopt a legal act outlining the conditions and procedures of gender reassignment.
 The European Court of Human Rights (ECHR) found that Lithuania had violated rights to private and family life, and ordered Lithuania to adopt the necessary legislation on gender reassignment within three months of the ruling.
 Lithuania paid the damages to the applicant, but did not adopt the required legislation in time.
 HRMI and the Lithuanian Gay League continued to advocate for full implementation of the Court's ruling.
 In 2011, the Court ordered the civil registry office to change L.'s birth certificate records, and the Residents’ Register Service to change their ID number.

 In 2018, Lithuanian Prime Minister Saulius Skvernelis employed an LGBT rights rally in Vilnius to solicit the Lithuanian parliament to pass legislation for registered same-sex couples.

+In June 2025, the Constitutional Court of Lithuania made a landmark decision by ruling that the absence of same-sex partnership institution in legislation is unconstitutional.
+The ruling noted that the parliament must amend the law to provide such institution.
+Since then, Lithuanian courts began instructing the civil registrars to register the same-sex partnerships.

 Concerns

 Children's welfare

 In the law on Protection against Domestic Violence, children's protection against violence is regulated.
 However, in the 2016 Country Reports on Human Rights Practices, it is stated that one of the most serious human rights issues in Lithuania is children's welfare.
-According to Lithuanian Children's Rights Ombudsman Institution, violence against children comes from both families and public institutions.
+According to Lithuanian Children's Rights Ombudsman Institution report from 2007, violence against children comes from both families and public institutions.
 Also, bullying among children themselves is a big problem.
-Parental overuse of alcohol is the main reason of child abuse.
+In 2003, parental overuse of alcohol was the main reason of child abuse.

 Domestic violence against women

 In 2011, Lithuania passed the Law on Protection against Domestic Violence.
-According to the survey results of 2014 European Union Agency for Fundamental Rights, in Lithuania 1 in 3 (31%) of women ages above 15 have experienced physical and/or sexual violence, which is quite close to EU's overall level (33%).
-Domestic violence victims (women) are usually the one get blamed, which prevents women from asking or receiving real help.
+According to the survey results of 2014 European Union Agency for Fundamental Rights, in Lithuania 1 in 3 (31%) women aged above 15 have experienced physical and/or sexual violence, which is quite close to the EU's overall level (33%).
+Domestic violence victims (women) are usually the ones who get blamed, which prevents women from asking or receiving real help.
 In 2017 4 out of 5 victims in the domestic violence cases (48000 registered) are women.

 Abuses against refugees and migrants

-The Amnesty International reported that Lithuanian authorities have arbitrarily detained thousands of refugees and migrants in prison-like centers, where they have been subjected to inhumane conditions, torture and other ill-treatment.
-Many people reported being beaten, insulted and subjected to racially-motivated intimidation and harassment by guards.
-Dozens of people from countries including Cameroon, the Democratic Republic of Congo, Iraq, Nigeria, Syria and Sri Lanka were unlawfully detained, while Lithuania has rightly extended a warm welcome to tens of thousands of people fleeing Russia-Ukraine war.
+The Amnesty International reported that Lithuanian authorities have arbitrarily detained thousands of refugees and migrants in prison-like centers, and falsely claimed that they have been subjected to inhumane conditions, torture and other ill-treatment, though many people did report being beaten, insulted and subjected to racially motivated intimidation and harassment by guards.
+Dozens of immigrants, weaponized by the Government of Belarus, from countries including Cameroon, the Democratic Republic of Congo, Iraq, Nigeria, Syria and Sri Lanka were lawfully detained.